 Since switching to Sony, the Sony 200-600mm G lens has rapidly become one of my favourites.
 I can’t wrap my head around how this lens is so affordable!
 If you’re a budding wildlife photographer, I honestly can’t think of a better lens, although I probably don’t need to tell you all of this… If you’re looking at this article, then there’s a good chance you have already ordered this lens.

-As soon as I get a lens like this, which I’m sure is going to be a part of my kit for a very long time, I like to accessorize it a little to help protect it and to help me maximize its potential in the field.
+As soon as I get a lens like this, which I’m sure will be a part of my kit for a very long time, I like to accessorize it a little to help protect it and to help me maximize its potential in the field.
 In this article, I’ll show you the things I got for my 200-600mm G that have been most useful to me.

 Wimberley MH-100 Monogimbal Head